hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

     }
 }
 ```
 In the above code, we have defined the structure of our table.
 We have specified that it will have two attributes, `StudentId` of type number ('N') and `Subject` of type string ('S').
 We also specify the key schema or primary key which will uniquely identify each element. `StudentId` is a partition key (aka hash key) and `Subject` is a sort key (aka range key).
 In short, this means that each item is uniquely identified by the combination of these two keys.
 For our table, this means we can have multiple items with the same student id but each student can only be enrolled in a particular subject once.
 So the combination of student id and the subject is always unique.
 Read more about this on the [official AWS docs page here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey).
-After that we specify the provisioned throughput which specifies the maximum number of reads or writes consumed per second before DynamoDB returns a `ThrottlingException`.
+After that, we specify the provisioned throughput which specifies the maximum number of reads or writes consumed per second before DynamoDB returns a `ThrottlingException`.
 Read more about this on [this page](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_ProvisionedThroughput.html).

 Now we can call this function from our main function and pass in the DynamoDB client we created as an argument.

 ### Populating the table
-Now lets populate the students table with some fake data.
-To do this, we will write another function that will take the DynamoDB client as a argument.
+Now let's populate the students table with some fake data.
+To do this, we will write another function that will take the DynamoDB client as an argument.

 The following imports were used in this function:
 ```go